mt-support/tribe-ext-custom-datepicker-start-date/readme.txt

 = 1.1.0 2020-05-01 =

-* Updated to work with The Events Calendar's New (V2) Views.
+* Updated to work with The Events Calendar's Block Editor date picker, even for Legacy (V1) Views.
+* Confirmed still works with The Events Calendar's New (V2) Views.
 * Requires PHP 5.6+ instead of 5.3+.

 = 1.0.1 2018-03-31 =